rackerlabs/rackspace-how-to/content/cloud-servers/installing-an-ssl-certificate-on-apache.md

 Before installing your certificate, make sure you have the following items:

-- A certificate signing request (CSR) should be installed on the server.
+- A certificate signing request (CSR) can be created on the server.
 See [Generate a CSR](/how-to/generate-a-csr-with-openssl/) for instructions.
+An easier method to create a CSR can be completed by navigating to the [CSR Generator](https://csrgenerator.com/) and entering the necessary information for the CSR request.
 - Apache and ``mod_ssl`` should be installed.
 - You also need to have an Internet Protocol (IP) address for your SSL cert and a unique IP address for each SSL that you want to host.
 Certificate authorities